floraQuilichini/GLS/README.md

 4 applications can be generated with our GLS code :
    - 1st application : computing GLS descriptors.
-     Uncomment from line 138 to line 254 and Comment from line 256 to end Then, to test the code, use the data contained in the folder "data_example_1" and run the following command in a terminal: bunny.ply  bunny_source_interest_point.ply  0.1292 4.9115 500 bunny_profiles.txt 1 The first parameter is the original mesh/point cloud The second parameter is a subset of keypoints from the original point cloud.
+     Uncomment from line 138 to line 254 and Comment from line 256 to end Then, to test the code, use the data contained in the folder "data_example_1" with the following arguments: bunny.ply  bunny_source_interest_point.ply  0.1292 4.9115 500 bunny_profiles.txt 1 The first parameter is the original mesh/point cloud The second parameter is a subset of keypoints from the original point cloud.
 GLS will be computed on these keypoints.